 Global Ocean Observations

-GTS Google Earth Layer
+GTS Google Earth Layer for Global Marine and Meteorological Observations

 ARGO Center

 Argo is an international program that calls for the deployment of 3,000 free drifting profiling floats, distributed over the global oceans, which will measure the temperature and salinity in the upper 1,000 to 2,000 m of the ocean providing 100,000 T/S profiles and reference velocity measurements per year.
-This will allow continuous monitoring of the climate state of the ocean, with all data made publicly available within hours of collection.
+This will allow continuous monitoring of the state of the ocean, with all data made publicly available within hours of collection.
 Go

 Global Drifter Program